Ware, Hertfordshire: Swimming

 Ware has two swimming pools: one indoor and one outdoor.
 The Fanshawe Pool and Gym is located in Park Road.
 The Ware Priory Lido was built in 1934.
-It has a main pool measuring 30m and a smaller teaching pool, both heated to 28°c in the summer.
+It has a main pool measuring 30 metre and a smaller teaching pool, both heated to 28°c in the summer.
 It was substantially altered in the 1970s, with new changing rooms, and is situated in the grounds of Ware Priory.
+It was refurbished in early 2026.

 Following a meeting of "The Townsfolk of Ware" in May 1934, it was agreed that a "swimming club" be formed.
 This is still running today and is now based at Fanshawe Pool.

 Festivals and events

 Ware Festival and Rock in the Priory

-The Ware Festival Committee organises a wide range of events throughout July; these include a lively Carnival Parade, an Over 60s' Party, Raft Race and a Teddy Bears' Picnic, culminating in the 'Rock in the Priory' a one-day open-air music festival, performances have the late notable band 'box deluxe', with members including the drummer Chris Barlow.
-Visitors to Ware during July will find a packed programme of events throughout the four festival weekends, with something for everyone.
+The Ware Festival Committee organises a wide range of events throughout July; these include a lively Carnival Parade, an Over 60s' Party, Raft Race and a Teddy Bears' Picnic, culminating in the 'Rock in the Priory' a one-day open-air music festival.